 Power conversion or conditioning equipment, either for conversion of output or other reasons such as excitation supply to the rotor circuits of wound-rotor induction machines and protective devices, should also be capable of satisfactory performance (no trip-out, commutation failures or blocking) during voltage swings.
 Successful commutation and continued power generation should be possible during dynamic voltage swings to levels as low as 0.7 p.u.
 The low-voltage-withstand capability of this equipment should be able to tolerate a duration of 0.7 p.u. voltage of 0.5 seconds and a total time during which the voltage is below 0.9 p.u. of 2.0 seconds per occurrence.
 Due to power system dynamic-response characteristics, such dynamic under-voltage occurrences may be experienced repetitively in a back-to-back manner.
-High-voltage swings of up 1.2 p.u. voltage are also possible.

 The Voltage Control Response Rate (for synchronous generators, the exciter response ratio) is the speed with which the voltage-controlling device reacts to changes in the system voltage.
 The minimum response rate for a static excitation system shall have the exciter attain 95% of the exciter's ceiling (maximum) voltage in 0.1 seconds.
 The exciter ceiling voltage shall be at least two times the exciter voltage at the rated full load value.
 For rotary exciters, the exciter response ratio shall be at least 2.0.
-The response ratio, ceiling voltage, and speed of response are defined in IEEE 421A.
-Non-synchronous generators should be designed to meet a similar Voltage Response Rate.
-However, excitation system capabilities less than the ones stated above may be considered for a wind generation where those capabilities will not negatively impact the NSP System.

-Transmission System Guideline ⊘ Xcel Energy - Xcel Energy Operating Companies Interconnection Guidelines For Transmission Interconnected Producer-Owned Generation 20 MW or less Version: 6.0 File Name: XEL-POL-TransmissionInterconn ectionGuidelineLess20MW.doc Page 22 of 71 b.
+Transmission System Guidelines 🕜 Xcel Energy Xcel Energy Operating Companies Interconnection Guidelines for Transmission Interconnected Producer-Owned Generation 20 MW or less Version: 10.0 File Name: XEL-POL-TransmissionInterconne ectionGuidelineLess20MW.doc Page 21 of 85 b.
 WECC Region